clementw168/clementw168.github.io/_posts/automatants/2021-11-15-imbalanced-classification.md

 - **Semi-supervised learning** with Noisy Student had a major positive impact, showing the value of leveraging unlabeled data.
 - **Experimentation** was worth it.
 Even though some approaches (like classical ML with deep features, or meta-learned ensembles) didn’t pay off, they deepened my understanding and made the project more rewarding.

-This competition was a fantastic way to consolidate and challenge my deep learning skills, and it reaffirmed the importance of regularization, creative use of unlabeled data, and the value of systematic experimentation.
+This competition was an amazing way to consolidate and challenge my deep learning skills, and it reaffirmed the importance of regularization, creative use of unlabeled data, and the value of systematic experimentation.
 I’m glad I prioritized learning and trying new ideas over simply tuning hyperparameters for incremental gains.

 ## References